 I admit I am offended some of the time.
 If it is not one stressful person or situation, then it is another that has me concerned.
 Although I may feel offended at any time, I do not want to develop a default state of being offended.
-There are odd and bad vibes I get from some people.
-Spiritual warfare is all around.
-Both family and friends are involved in the discord.

-There are times I feel used.
-There are times I feel that some of the people I interact and connect with are not authentic.
+Sometimes, I am mistreated.
 I find this offensive.
 There are both real and perceived offenses.
 I find myself having to be more intentional about keeping a positive attitude nowadays.

 Some people seem to be increasingly sensitive.
 They are touchy.
 I find that I need to carefully watch what I say now more than ever.
 A simple and true statement may be considered “hate speech” or “discrimination these days.”
-As always, it is important to watch who I keep company with.
-Relationships with others bring me joy, but can also bring sorrow and stress that is increasingly challenging to cope with.

 To move forward with a positive outlook and healthy perspective, my aim is to also be more intentional about giving people the benefit of the doubt more.
 I have learned that taking certain measures works well to help maintain my peace, and also work well for the healing process.
 Other coping methods can hold up progress.